Institute of Marriage

 Steps to Abolishing

-There are steps to abolishing same-sex marriage, which have been identified as:
+There steps to abolishing same-sex marriage:

 Step 1: Weaken the protections of same-sex marriage (in various states there are subtler efforts already underway);